kuperov/bdist/README.md

 -   inverse gamma
 -   inverse root gamma

-All distributions are fully unit tested.
+All distributions include density, quantile, cdf, and generation functions, and all are unit tested.

-Note: This pacakge is intended primarily for myself.
-Use it at your own risk!

 Installation
 ------------